jorgearaya47/verbose-enigma/practice.md

 has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
 ```
+- Add your name in the `names.txt` file
-- Add and commit your changes to the branch you created
+- Add and commit your changes to the branch you created (without the `git add .`)
 - Push your branch and changes
 - Create a pull request